appt-org/appt-org/README.md

-# appt-org
+# Appt.org

-Source code of appt.org
+This repository will contain the source code of [appt.org](https://appt.org) in the near-future.